 Many truck accidents cases in Maryland are caused when eighteen wheel trucks' axle brakes lock up.
-This causes the truck to go into a skid and the trailer swings out and stops, forming a 90 degree angle with the truck.
+This causes the truck to go into a skid, and the trailer swings out and stops, forming a 90-degree angle with the truck.
 Truck collisions due to jackknifing often occur when the drive wheels are locked when they reach a slick spot while the front wheels and the trailer continue rolling forward.

 Jackknifing can occur at speeds as low as five miles per hour.
 Some trucks are more likely to jackknife.
-For example, a half empty tanker is more than twice as likely to be involved in a jackknifing truck accident than a fully loaded semi truck (which is also at great risk for jackknifing).
+For example, a half-empty tanker is more than twice as likely to be involved in a jackknifing truck accident than a fully loaded semi-truck (which is also at great risk for jackknifing).
 Slippery roads can also cause a truck accident from jackknifing.
 As truck accident lawyers in Maryland, our attorneys are often arguing that the slippery conditions required more prudent driving by the truck driver given the hazardous condition.Accident Reconstruction in Jackknife Cases

 Our lawyers have learned that truck accidents from jackknifing can be avoided by prudent breaking.
-When an eighteen wheel truck driver is required to hit the breaks, he has three basic braking options in his effort to avoid a truck accident.
+When an eighteen wheel truck driver is required to hit the breaks, he has three basic braking options in his effort to prevent a truck accident.
 The truck driver can (1) lock up the steering axle brakes, (2) he can lock the drive axles or (3) he can lock the trailer axles.
 The potential outcomes depend upon which option the driver chooses.
-If the driver attempts to avoid the truck accident by locking up the steering axle brakes, the eighteen wheeler will typically straighten under most road conditions.
+If the driver attempts to avoid the truck accident by locking up the steering axle brakes, the eighteen-wheelers will typically straighten under most road conditions.

 But if the driver seeks to avoid the truck accident by locking the drive axles, the truck is more likely to jackknife.
 The worst option - and the most common in causing truck accidents - is when the driver locks up the trailer brakes.
 This leads to a trailer swing that frequently leads to a truck accident.
 A good, experienced truck driver should know how to navigate these situations.
-Many don't and the results can be catastrophic.Looking for a Truck Crash Lawyer to Give You Guidance
+Many don't.
+And the results can be catastrophic.Looking for a Truck Crash Lawyer to Give You Guidance